Nwaneto/MarthaLibraryManagement/README.md

    - **SQL Server**:

-     If you're using SQL Server, open the `appsettings.json` file and update the connection string under the `"ConnectionStrings"` section:
+     If you're using SQL Server, open the `database.json` file in the Configurations Folder of the API and update the connection string under the `"ConnectionStrings"` section:

      ```json